 I prefer cameras with fewer features.
 An onboard flash is prone to adding strong shadows, stark highlights, and blue tints to exposures; it is an extra piece of gear to break and an additional distraction.
 Point-and-shoots are also known to make disabling flash an ordeal, even the digital ones.

 Thankfully, PC35AF’s flash is disabled by default and is really easy to turn off.
 To ready, the large red tab next to the ASA/ISO settings slider needs to be flicked.
 The 11m at ISO 100 bulb will pop and charge for about six seconds.
 Once done, it can be pushed down — and it will no longer be a bother.

 I haven’t found myself using it very often, but in certain situations, it’s indispensable.
 Powerful enough for portraits, it can work well with monochrome film and may be used as fill in some cases.
 In fact, it works rather well together with autofocus and autoexposure, creating the freedom to take quick action shots in the dark.

 I botched the colour balance while scanning the first roll from my PC35AF.
 If not for the camera’s cracked chassis and my desire to fix them, I would probably never have used it again.
-Alas, I subsequently discovered, while testing my repair job with another film, that the fault was mine, and not that of the camera.
+Thankfully, I discovered that while testing my repair job with another film, the fault was mine, not that of the camera.

 There aren’t that many full-auto pocketable point-and-shoots that come with a quality 𝒇2.8 lens.
 Though the glass may occasionally render frames that look a little soft, it generally comes with plenty of detail, minimal barrel distortion, no noticeable aberrations, minimal flare, and the freedom to shoot in low light without flash.